openjdk/guide/src/guide/jbs-jdk-bug-system.md

     * logs which may include sensitive data
 * If the failure isn't reproducible with an existing OpenJDK test, attach a reproducer if possible, while in a number of cases it isn't possible, having a test case will decrease the time required to resolve the issue.
 * Only set [CPU]{.jbs-field} and/or [OS]{.jbs-field} fields if the bug **ONLY** happens on that particular platform or set of platforms.
-* Including the java -fullversion is encouraged for bugs in the JVM, hangs, network issues where the exact version can be critical to determine what fixes may be missing from an older version.
+* Provide the output of `java -version`  whenever possible - this version information is particularly critical for hangs, JVM bugs, and network issues.
 * Always file separate bugs for different issues.
-    * If two crashes looks related, but not similar enough to be sure they are the same, it's easier to later close a bug as a duplicate than it is to separate out one bug into two.
+    * If two crashes look related, but not similar enough to be sure they are the same, it's easier to later close a bug as a duplicate than it is to separate out one bug into two.

 Things to keep in mind when requesting an improvement: